 Students must complete all parts of the following re-enrollment procedures:

-Students are expected to submit a letter to the dean of students agreeing to comply with conditions set forth and directly contact the dean of students to confirm the student’s letter has been received.
+Students are expected to submit a letter to the dean of student success agreeing to comply with conditions set forth and directly contact the dean of student success to confirm the student’s letter has been received.
 Failure to complete this process may nullify the approval for re-enrollment.